btudorache/artbazar/README.md

 ### To be added

 * Make *Explorers* be able to commission works from *Artists*
+* Make *Explorers* be able to create fanclubs (whatever that may mean) for an artist or more artists
 * Add "looking for commissioner" post for *Explorers*
 * Show posts on feed based on preferences and follows
 * Functionality for *Explorers* to rate and review *Artists*